Typical Seminar Workflow

 image shows where to inset project code to join a project

 Once every intended new member appears under Users, click on Stop Invitation.
-The new members and their default roles will now be listed in the Members panel.
+The new members and their roles will now be listed in the Members panel.

 Changing Members’ Roles